Updated November 2017

 .
 The Arc'teryx Nuri

-isn't insulated with thick down, but it is very lightweight and form-fitting while offering great mobility.
+isn't insulated with thick down, but it is very lightweight and form-fitting while offering excellent mobility.
 Whether we were running errands or going for a walk, we had no issues being comfortable.
 We found the Marmot Montreaux

 to be comfortable, despite being insulated with plush down from our head to above the knee; it's very cozy and warm, which allowed us to be comfortable in the frigid outside elements.
 The torso, cuffs, pockets, and collar are also lined with fleece.
 These subtle, but vital features, add a cozy and warm touch.

 ; however, there is enough room underneath the hood for a beanie.
-We found our head to be noticeably colder in stormy or very cold conditions, versus when we were wearing a contender that had a toasty hood.
+We found our head to be noticeably colder in stormy or frigid conditions, versus when we were wearing a contender that had a toasty hood.
 Another factor that was important in measuring comfort was mobility.
 Jackets that ran small, or were tight on the shoulders, like The North Face Thermoball Hooded Parka

 , weren't as comfortable to wear because they were restricting and hard to fit another layer underneath.